Alex-Bragg1/Group-repo/README.md

-### This is a python module designed to plot stock prices and create some summary statisitcs for stock prices
+### This is a python module designed to plot stock prices and create some summary statisitcs.

-### Installation
 Clone the repository: git clone https://github.com/Alex-Bragg1/Group-repo.git